varnerj31/molecool/README.md

 A Python package for analyzing and visualizing pdg and xyz files.
 For <olssi May webinar series.

+This repository is currently in developement Dev instal

+'pip install -e'

+in the the repository directory.

 ### Copyright

 Copyright (c) 2020, James Varner